Nature and sustainability

 Join Rangitāne on a walk through the bush.
 Learn about wildlife, trees and traditional stories of the Tangata Whenua (people of the land).
 Listen to ancient stories of the Pūkaha forest.
 Discover Māori whakapapa (genealogy), spirituality and connection to place.
 Includes shared kai (food) of kawakawa tea and bread.

 Shed 6 , Queens Wharf , Wellington

 Somes (Matiu) Island is a predator-free, scientific and historical site rich with multicultural history.
-A paddle over will take you to a track around the island offering 360° views of Wellington harbour - with native wildlife, remnants from the world wars, historic quarantine buildings, and a lighthouse, there is plenty to keep you interested.
+A paddle over will take your participants to a track around the island that offers 360° views of Wellington harbour - with native wildlife, remnants from the world wars, historic quarantine buildings, and a lighthouse, there is plenty to keep participants interested.

 Kapiti Road, Paraparaumu Beach, Paraparaumu

 A 20-minute boat ride from Paraparaumu Beach through the Kapiti Marine Sanctuary is Kapiti Island.
 Enjoy a 30-minute presentation at the DOC centre where the group will learn about the natural history of Kapiti Island, the ecology of the island and stories of the Ngati Toa Rangitira and sustainability.
 In the approximate 5 hours participants are on the island you will see rare and endangered birds in their natural environment, birds found nowhere else in the world.
 Delegates can wander through the tracks up to the bird feeding station before climbing to the summit to see a breathtaking 360-degree view of Kapiti and Tasman sea.